Maps with finitely many critical points into high dimensional manifolds: Comments

 \section{Comments}

-By the Grauert-Morrey theorem and Whitney approximation theorem smooth manifolds admit unique real-analytic structures; moreover, two smooth manifolds which are diffeomorphic manifolds are also real-analytic diffeomorphic, with respect to their unique real-analytic structures.
+By the Grauert-Morrey Theorem and Whitney approximation Theorem smooth manifolds admit unique real-analytic structures; moreover, two smooth manifolds which are diffeomorphic are also real-analytic diffeomorphic, with respect to their unique real-analytic structures.
 These results only hold for {\em second countable} manifolds, as examples of Kneser and Kneser (see \cite{KK}) show that the Alexandrov line has several analytically inequivalent real analytic structures.

-Looijenga (\cite{Loo}) proved that the existence of a cone-like local isolated singularity $f:D^m\to D^k$ implies the existence of a semi-algebraic (and hence real analytic) local isolated singularity with the same link.
+Looijenga (\cite{Loo}) proved that to any open book decomposition we can associate a semi-algebraic local isolated singularity, whose components are of the form $P(x)+|x| Q(x)$, where $P, Q$ are real polynomials and $| \; |$ denotes the norm.
 Moreover, the connected sum of two copies (with appropriate orientation) of a fibered link is the link associated to a real polynomial isolated singularity.